 One of the most controversial aspects of combat sports, whether it is Karte, BJJ or MMA, is weight cutting.
 In fact, this is one of the standing controversies in martial arts.
-Despite plenty of attempts lately for governing bodies to regulate weight cuts, the still remaining pretty much at large.
+Despite plenty of attempts lately for governing bodies to regulate weight cuts, they still remain pretty much at large.
 At a professional level, cutting weight might somehow make a little sense.
 However, trying to shed 10+ pounds for an IBJJF competition as a blue belt does not sound like the smartest decision.
 Believe me, I’ve done it.
 A BJJ Weight cuts are not easy to feature, and very often, it may turn out to be the hardest part of tournament preparation.
 That said if you happen to be a lady, and on those days of the month when you have to cut weight, you have an almost impossible mission to complete.

 It has often been said that cutting weight for combat sports is a science.
 I couldn’t agree more.
 A BJJ weight cut can go wrong in so many ways it is difficult to imagine them all.
-When paired with the fact that you need to be training and/or traveling during the toughest days of a weight cut and you can see why so many people miss weight.
+When paired with the fact that you need to be training and/or traveling during the toughest days of a weight cut you can see why so many people miss weight.
 Now, if you add the issues of a menstrual cycle to the mix, you get an unbeatable combination.
 The first piece of advice is to try and avoid mixing weight cuts and periods.
 However, since this is not always possible, let’s look at some possible solutions.

 If you want a painless weight cut, ask for help.
 If you can’t afford 1 on 1 time with George Lockhart, you can certainly afford his “Nutrition And Weight Management” bundle.
 You’ll get three DVDs and a na E-book that lay it all bare.